Autonomous Planning Based on Spatial Concepts to Tidy Up Home Environments with Service Robots: Experiments

 \subsection{Condition and environmental setting}

-In this experiment, we use a simulator environment with a virtual Toyota Human Support Robot (HSR)\footnote{Toyota Human Support Robot~(HSR): \url{http://www.toyota-global.com/innovation/partner_robot/robot/#link02}} \cite{HSR2019}.
-The HSR has been adopted as a standard platform for RoboCup@Home and WRS~\cite{yamamoto2019robocup}.
+In this experiment, we use a simulator environment with a virtual Toyota human support robot (HSR)\footnote{Toyota Human Support Robot~(HSR): \url{http://www.toyota-global.com/innovation/partner_robot/robot/#link02}\\ The HSR has been adopted as a standard platform for RoboCup@Home~\cite{Iocchi2015robocup} and WRS.}~\cite{HSR2019}.
 The simulations are performed on a laptop computer with the following specifications: Intel Corei7-7820HK CPU, 32 GB of DDR4 memory, Nvidia GeForce GTX 1080 GPU.
 The WRS rulebook defines these specifications.
-The robot is operated by ROS Kinetic Kame running on Ubuntu 16.04 LTS.
-The simulator environments constructed using Gazebo~\cite{ref:koenig2004design} are shown in Fig.~\ref{fig:env_stage1} and \ref{fig:env_stage2}.
-We describe the pre-training for object detection and the pre-evaluation of objects to tidy up in Appendix~\ref{apdx:experiments:pre-train} and \ref{apdx:experiments:pre-evaluation}.
+The robot is operated by the ROS Kinetic Kame running on Ubuntu 16.04 LTS.
+The simulator environments constructed using Gazebo~\cite{ref:koenig2004design} are shown in Figs.~\ref{fig:env_stage1} and \ref{fig:env_stage2}.
+The objects are placed at random initial positions within a specific area of the environment for each trial.